ajwills72/rmip/docs/teacher_notes.md

 ## Week 8: Analyse data

 Both sessions are dedicated to analysing and interpreting the collected data.
-Data analysis should ideally be submitted to Psyc:EL by the end of the week.
+Data analysis should ideally be submitted to PsyLab by the end of the week.

 <a name="9"></a>

 ## Week 9: Write a presentation

+During this week the teacher must establish a schedule of presentation times for week 10 (see Week 10 below for details).

 ### Early-week session